cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 The `PQImplicit` combiner does not explicitly hash in the ciphertext or encapsulation key from the PQ constituent.
-The resulting hybrid KEM will only be secure if, in addition to one constituent being secre, the PQ constituent also satisfies the C2PRI property.
+The resulting hybrid KEM will only be secure if, in addition to one constituent being secure, the PQ constituent also satisfies the C2PRI property.

 ## Instantiation with a Traditional KEM {#kem-inst}